A curiously slowly mixing Markov chain: Introduction

 \item The eigenvalue multiplicity of $0$ is $2^{n-1}$.
 The eigenvalue multiplicity of $\beta_k$ is $\binom{n}{2k}$ for all $0 \le k \le \lfloor \frac{n}{2} \rfloor$. \item For $0 \le k \le \lfloor\frac{n}{2}\rfloor$, a basis of eigenvectors for the $\beta_k$-eigenspace is

 where $|x_S|$ denotes the number of ones of $x \in C_2^n$ among the coordinate set $S$. \end{enumerate} \end{theorem}

-\begin{remark} Alas, the eigenvectors $f_S$ are not orthogonal.
-We describe formulas in \cref{eigenvectorsection} for the inner products $\langle f_S, f_T \rangle$ for any subsets $S, T$, but the usual route of expressing $\chi_x^2(\ell)$ requires an orthonormal eigenbasis, meaning that we would need to find appropriate linear combinations of the $f_S$s.
-That is exactly what is done in the main result of \cref{schurweylsection}. \end{remark}
+\begin{remark} Alas, these eigenvectors $f_S$ are not orthogonal.
+We describe formulas in \cref{eigenvectorsection} for the inner products $\langle f_S, f_T \rangle$ for any subsets $S, T$, but the usual route of expressing $\chi_x^2(\ell)$ requires an orthonormal eigenbasis.
+We perform this analysis, using Schur--Weyl duality, in a companion paper \cite{diaconislinram2}. \end{remark}

-We conclude with a summary of the rest of the paper. \cref{backgroundreviewsection} below gives background on some required analytic tools (\cref{analyticsubsection}), as well as some additional uses for the eigenvectors (\cref{eigenvectorsusesubsection}).
+We conclude with a summary of the rest of this paper. \cref{backgroundreviewsection} below gives background on some required analytic tools (\cref{analyticsubsection}), as well as some additional uses for the eigenvectors (\cref{eigenvectorsusesubsection}).
 It also gives a survey of examples where $\ell^1$ and $\ell^2$ rates are the same and different (\cref{l1vsl2subsection}) and a brief review of the Burnside process (\cref{burnsidesubsection}).